Skip to main content

 info

-Above code will show all the LLM and Embedding models that available dedicated for your key.
+The code above will list all the LLMs and Embedding models that are available with your key.

 Example output: